 In the second and third years of the course, leading to the Final University Examination, students take the Geographical Thought course and choose two foundational courses from Space, Place and Society, Earth System Dynamics, and Environmental Geography.
-Students then choose three optional courses from, for example, African Societies, Biogeography, Climate Variability and Change, Desert Landscapes and Dynamics, Geographies of Finance, Climate Change Impacts and Adaptation, Cultural Spaces, Conservation and Management, European Integration, Complexity, Spaces of Politics, Geographies of Nature, Geopolitics, and Transport and Mobilities.
-All students attend a week-long overseas field course in the second year (currently to Tenerife or Berlin) linked to their foundational choices, and advanced techniques workshops in preparation for the 12,000 word final year independent dissertation.
+Students then choose three optional courses from, for example, Critical Development Geographies, Biogeography, Climate Variability and Change, Desert Landscapes and Dynamics, Geographies of Finance, New Approaches to Urban Geography, Climate Change Impacts and Adaptation, Cultural Spaces, Sustainable Urban Development, and Transport and Mobilities.
+All students attend a week-long overseas field course in the second year (currently to Tenerife, Amsterdam, or Berlin) linked to their foundational choices, and advanced techniques workshops in preparation for the 12,000 word final year independent dissertation.
 The course provides breadth and depth in its exploration of key environmental and geographical issues, and it allows ample opportunity for students to specialise in particular topics and pursue themes of specific interest.

-The College tutors for Geography are Professor Giles Wiggs, Dr Sneha Krishnan and Dr Fiona Ferbrache.
+The College tutors for Geography are Professor Giles Wiggs (currently Head of Department), Dr Sneha Krishnan (on research leave next year), Dr Fiona Ferbrache, Dr Julie Durcan, Dr Sophie Horton, and Dr Ben Gowland.
 They are committed geographers and enthusiastic tutors.
 Giles is a desert geomorphologist specialising in the physical processes controlling aeolian sediment transport and landform dynamics with implications for climate change and environmental degradation.
 Sneha researches gender, youth and urban life in India.
 Fiona researches political and social geographies of mobility and migration in the European Union.
+Julie specialises in geochronology and luminescence dating.
+Sophie works on weathering processes in river and coastal geographies.
+Ben Gowland works on decolonial politics in the Caribbean.